artbrock/holochain_docs/App-Development-API.md

 TODO: document committing links.

-### `mod <entry-type> <entry-data> <replaces>`
+### `update <entry-type> <entry-data> <replaces>`

 Attempts to commit an entry to your local, source chain that "replaces" a previous entry.
-If <entry-type> is not private, `mod` will mark <replaces> as Modified on the DHT.
+If <entry-type> is not private, `update` will mark <replaces> as Modified on the DHT.
 Additionally the modification action will be recorded in the entries' header in the local chain, which will be used by validation routes.
 Returns either an error or the hash of the committed entry upon success.

 ### `query` (still being implemented for direct query your local chain)

 Keep in mind that you will want to retrieve most data from the DHT (shared data space), so that you are seeing what the rest of the nodes on your holochain are seeing.
 However, there are times you will want to query private data fields, or package up up data from your source chain for sending.
 Use this function.

-### `del <hash> <message>`
+### `remove <hash> <message>`

 Commits a DelEntry to the local chain with given delete message, and, if the entry type of <hash> is not private, moves the entry to the `Deleted` status on the DHT.